das-developers/das2py-server/docs/DataSource.md

 4. Add the following string to the HTTP GET request:
    `read.data=mcp_i`

-As you can see in the JSON snippit above, multiple UI options may map down to a single backend protocol parameter.
+As you can see in the JSON snippet above, multiple UI options may map down to a single backend protocol parameter.